jtlemkin/sherlock/README.md

 ## Installation
 1. In the server directory, run 'npm install' to get necessary dependencies.
+2. If desired you can add contracts to contracts.txt in the form of <OWNER>/
+<PROJECT>.
+This contract will then be used by the app as a reference to determine
+if forking occured.
-2. Run 'npm run download-contracts' in order to download popular smart contracts that our app will compare other contracts to
+3. Run 'npm run download-contracts' in order to download popular smart contracts that our app will compare other contracts to
-3. Run 'npm run start' to start the server listening on port 8000.
+4. Run 'npm run start' to start the server listening on port 8000.

 ## Usage